Common Law Marriage – Living Together Long Term

 Common Law Marriage: A Matter of Validity

-To date, the law requires every state to recognize the validity of a common law marriage that was recognized in another state.
+Importantly, the law requires every state to recognize the validity of a common law marriage that was recognized in another state.

-Common Law Marriage in other States
+Common Law Marriage in Other States

-In alphabetical order, common law marriages are recognized by the following states: Alabama, Colorado, Georgia, Idaho, Iowa, Kansas, Montana, New Hampshire, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Texas, Utah and Washington, D.C.
+In alphabetical order, common law marriages are recognized by the following states: Alabama, Colorado, Georgia, Idaho, Iowa, Kansas, Montana, New Hampshire, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Texas, Utah, and Washington, D.C.

 Common Law Marriage in Canada